LATEST NEWS

 What are you breaking through?

 What is the thickness of concrete that you are breaking through?
 Not all concrete breakers are suitable to break through driveways and patios.
-Choosing the correct breaker can save you time, money and mechanical breakdown.
+Choosing the correct breaker can save you time, money and mechanical breakdown costs.
 If you are not too sure what size breaker you require, then always consult a professional.

 Does it need to be versatile?